matthewmueller/Stylus-Grid/README.md

 create quick grids that can be edited.
 It borrows heavily from the inspirations set by [960.gs](http://960.gs).
-The reason you might choose to use it is that it can be re-generated for any number of columns and a width of your chosing, all handled at compilation time by stylus
+The reason you might choose to use it is that it can be re-generated for any number of columns and a width of your choosing, all handled at compilation time by stylus

 ## Quick Reference